New Inscribed Properties (2015)

 Located in a dramatic landscape of mountains, waterfalls and river valleys, the site comprises hydroelectric power plants, transmission lines, factories, transport systems and towns.
 The complex was established by the Norsk-Hydro Company to manufacture artificial fertilizer from nitrogen in the air.
 It was built to meet the Western world’s growing demand for agricultural production in the early 20th century.
 The company towns of Rjukan and Notodden show workers’ accommodation and social institutions linked by rail and ferry to ports where the fertilizer was loaded.
 The Rjukan-Notodden site manifests an exceptional combination of industrial assets and themes associated to the natural landscape.
 It stands out as an example of a new global industry in the early 20th century.

-This site includes two components situated in a desert landscape: Jabel Umm Sinman at Jubbah and the Jabal al-Manjor and Raat at Shuwaymis.
+This property includes two components situated in a desert landscape: Jabel Umm Sinman at Jubbah and the Jabal al-Manjor and Raat at Shuwaymis.
 A lake once situated at the foot of the Umm Sinman hill range that has now disappeared used to be a source of fresh water for people and animals in the southern part of the Great Narfoud Desert.
 The ancestors of today’s Arab populations have left traces of their passages in numerous petroglyphs and inscriptions on the rock face.
 Jabal al-Manjor and Raat form the rocky escarpment of a wadi now covered in sand.
 They show numerous representations of human and animal figures covering 10,000 years of history.

 United States of America